FUTURE INSTITUTE OF TECHNOLOGY

 Prerequisite: Bio 202.
 Effect of soil erosion.
 Forestry.
 Plant pollutants.
 Remedies and solutions.

 Minerals.
 Alternative energies.
-Manufaturing hazards.
+Manufacturing hazards.
 Environmental impact of energy sources.

 Solid waste disposal.
 Landfills.
 Proper compositing and recycling.
 Toxic waste.
 Liquid waste.
 Water treatment centers.

-Seismic, atmoshpheric, and hydrologic hazards.
+Seismic, atmospheric, and hydrologic hazards.
 Human interaction with environment.
 Reducing and adjustment to hazards.

-Precautions, mitigation, legal mesearues and methodologies of technical investigations, monitoring and assessment.
+Precautions, mitigation, legal measures and methodologies of technical investigations, monitoring and assessment.

 Prerequisite: Chem 206.
 Monitoring polluted sites and risk assessment.
 Geological site work.
 Sampling techniques.
 Lab work on soil, water and air.